Tafsir al-Baydawi: Author

-Al-Baydawi was an expert on Qurʼanic exegesis, Islamic jurisprudence, and Islamic theology.
+Al-Baydawi (d.1319) was an expert on Qurʼanic exegesis, Islamic jurisprudence, and Islamic theology.
 He was born in Bayda, near Shiraz, Persia.
 He was a Shafi'i-Ash'ari scholar, a judge, a Sufi (mystic) and a Qur'anic exegete (mufassir).
 Al-Baydawi grew up to be a staunch Shafi'i in jurisprudence and Ash'ari in theology and was opposed to Shiites and Mu'tazilites.
 He wrote a number of other scholarly works in tenets of faith, jurisprudence, and Arabic, as well as history in Persian.
 He was also the author of several theological treatises.
 His major work is the commentary on the Qur'an.
 After serving as a judge in Shiraz, he moved to Tabriz, where he died in 685 AH.

 Al-Baydawi's father was the Chief Justice of the Fars province.
 His grandfather, Fakhr al-Din 'Ali al-Baydawi, also served as the chief judge.
-Al-Baydawi was chiefly educated by his father.
+Early, Al-Baydawi was chiefly educated by his father.
 He believed that his teachers were taught by scholars who were in turn taught by scholars who ultimately received their education from the Islamic prophet Muhammad.
 According to him, his paternal grandfather came from the line of students of Abu Hamid al-Ghazali (d.
 505/1111).

 The AlKoran, an early English translation made use of the convenience afforded by Al-Baydawi's work as the continuous commentary reproduced the Quran in its entirety.